Estimated reading time: 13 minutes

 Failure to pay your PhilHealth contributions will not prevent you from receiving benefits, as per Section 9 of Republic Act 11223 (Universal Health Care Law) and PhilHealth Circular No. 2019-0010.

-All Filipinos are granted immediate eligibility, meaning they can still access PhilHealth benefit packages even without sufficient contributions.
+All Filipinos are granted immediate eligibility, meaning you can still access PhilHealth benefit packages even without sufficient contributions.

 However, employers and self-employed direct contributors are required to pay all missed contributions, along with an interest fee.